TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 - Simulation.OnDefeat : Occurs when you lose the game
 - Simulation.TakeDamage : Happens whenever the player looses any health at all
 - Simulation.SetCash : Called once at the beginning of a game when you contiune previous game (not called for new games) and called every time you set cash in sandbox
+- Simulation.AddCash : Occurs whenever you gain cash.
+Note: The game normally calls this method every InGame update even if you gain zero cash, so it's 20 times a second.
+We made our event only fire once when you get cash so no need to worry about repeating
 ---
 - Weapon.Initialise : Happens when the weapon is created (not 100% sure but I think it's when tower is created/when buying upgrades)
 - Weapon.OnDestroy : Happens when weapon is destroyed.
 Like above, not 100% sure but I think it happens when tower is destroyed